WebAssembly/spec/spectec/test-prose/TEST.md

 - the function type t_1* -> t_2* is valid.

 Globaltype_ok
-- the global type (MUT?, t) is valid.
+- the global type (MUT? t) is valid.

 Tabletype_ok
-- the table type (limits, reftype) is valid if:
+- the table type (limits reftype) is valid if:
   - the limits limits is valid with ((2 ^ 32) - 1).

 Memtype_ok